Skip to main content

 The following strategy and policies comprise our approach to identifying modern slavery risks and preventing slavery and human trafficking in our operations.

 Our Financial Crime Policy confirms the Group’s anti-financial crime position and sets out the control framework that is in place to mitigate financial crime.
 All allegations of financial crime, including allegations of modern slavery, are investigated and reported.
-For the year 2024-25, there were no allegations of modern slavery reportable.
 We complete an annual financial crime risk assessment including modern slavery.
 The risk of financial crime and modern slavery are assessed as low.

 We encourage all employees, customers and other business partners to report any concerns related to our activities or supply chains.
 We maintain a whistleblowing register which is overseen by our Audit and Risk Committee.
 Our Whistleblowing Policy sets out the Group’s commitment to employees who make disclosures that they can do so without fear of retaliation.
-We will carry out a scheduled review of the Whistleblowing Policy in 2025.
+We reviewed our Whistleblowing Policy in 2025 and 2026 to confirm ongoing compliance with legal requirements and good practice.

 Our code provides a clear framework for how we expect Livv employees to conduct themselves.
 We strive to maintain a work environment in which honesty, integrity and respect for colleagues, customers and clients are constantly reflected in personal behaviour and standards of conduct.